 Think you may be interested in enrolling as a freshman?
 Review the freshman admission requirements.

-After you've completed your application and been admitted, you'll need to sign up for a Transfer Advising Day where you'll meet your advisor, sign up for classes, reserve textbooks, get your S&T student ID card, tour campus and residence halls and visit with the Student Financial Aid Office.
+After you've completed your application and been admitted, you'll need to sign up for a Transfer Advising Day where you'll meet your advisor, sign up for classes, visit with Student Financial Assistance, and learn about what you need to do to prepare to attend S&T.

 You will need to set up your S&T username and password.
 Your S&T username and password allows access to Joe'SS, S&T email, secure wireless internet, web apps, campus computer labs, and more.